bibanon/bibanon/4chan-2014-Timeline.md

   * [Screenshots](http://imgur.com/a/UZyVs)
 * **2014-12-07** /pol/ and /s4s/ - Moot starts the day by testing out **CAPTCHA-less posting on /pol/.** As a result, eager anons begin to flood the board, and /pol/ users evacuate to colonize /s4s/.
 By the end of the day, moot renames /pol/ to [The 8 steps of Cuckolding](https://www.youtube.com/watch?v=JPM6LKIaopk), and autoplays this linked youtube video in the background.
   * **2014-12-08** - (ongoing as of 12/09) /pol/ - /pol/ is still being flooded.
 It looks like the mods may be dead set on killing it.
 Though Moot has often had a change of heart, such as with /r9k/.
+  * As of 2014-12-11, the 8 Steps of Cuckolding are gone, but the board still remains a smoldering wreck.
+One ironic result of all this is that [Gamergate threads are now technically allowed](http://i.imgur.com/pZpPBIx.png).
   * Note: Anons are fairly happy about a much-hated containment board being destroyed, but bear in mind that when you have no trashcan, the trash tends to end up everywhere.
 Respect your trashcans.